 In the book, the couple held their wedding at the fictional First Methodist Cathedral.

 CHIJMES (pronounced ‘chimes’) was once the Convent of the Holy Infant Jesus Girls School back in the day, but now the compound has been turned into a nightlife spot with bars and restaurants.
-It’s pretty bustling on the evenings and weekends, but I’ve always regarded it as more of a tourist/expat scene – I don’t come here very often on my own volition.
+It’s pretty bustling on the evenings and weekends, but I’ve always regarded it as more of a tourist/expat scene – I don’t come here very often on my own accord.
 The location is very central, right next to Raffles City Shopping Centre, the luxurious Raffles Hotel and the Bras Basah arts and culture district (where there’s also a lot of street art).

 CHIJMES Hall or the chapel where that magical wedding scene takes place definitely doesn’t look like that on a normal day.
 It has those lovely stained glass windows and the high arched roof, but those plants and that amazing water aisle are all movie-only additions.
 While this was built as a chapel, it is less a church and more of an event space that can be rented out for a variety of events today – I’ve attended corporate dinners and mini bazaars in that space.